ossec/ossec-docs/docs/manual/rules-decoders/rule-lists.rst

 ossec.conf
 ~~~~~~~~~~

-Each list will need to be defined and told to be avaiable using the ossec.conf file.
+Each list will need to be defined and told to be available using the ossec.conf file.
 Using the following syntax:

 .. code-block:: xml